West Asia and the world : The post April ceasefire status quo. A summary of prominent geopolitical analyses and a prediction for the coming years

 Operation Lion's Roar (February 2026): Following the limited success of the June 2025 strikes and Iran's continued nuclear advancement, Israel and the US launched coordinated attacks on February 28, 2026, codenamed "Operation Lion's Roar" (Israel) and "Operation Epic Fury" (US).
 This operation assassinated Supreme Leader Ali Khamenei, targeted the presidential office, and struck hundreds of military and nuclear sites across Iran.

-4. Iran's Strategic Victory and the End of Greater Israel - Iran as the Fourth Global Power Center: Contrary to Israeli and American calculations, the war has resulted in Iran emerging as what political scientist Robert Pape and other analysts describe as the "world's fourth center of power" alongside the US, China, and Russia.
-This development directly ejects Israel from its intended position as a Middle Eastern energy transit hub and strategic power center.
+4. Iran's Strategic Victory and the End of Greater Israel - Iran as the Fourth Global Power Center: Contrary to Israeli and American calculations, the war has resulted in Iran emerging as what political scientist Robert Pape (Chicago University) and other analysts describe as the "world's fourth centre of power" alongside the US, China, and Russia.
+This development directly ejects Israel from its intended position as a Middle Eastern energy transit hub and strategic power centre.

 Pravin Sawhney (Force Magazine) argues that Iran has achieved a "war of survival" victory that transforms the global order.
 As he stated, "Iran will not lose this war...
 America will not win this war... whenever the war ends, the geopolitics of the region—and of the world—will be fundamentally changed."
 Sawhney emphasizes that by preserving territorial integrity and sovereignty while forcing the US to negotiate on Iranian terms, Iran has demonstrated the emergence of a genuine multipolar world where American military dominance can be successfully challenged.